-Finance likes to present itself as rational.
-There is a strategy, an entry rule, an exit rule, and a neat backtest (a historical test of the strategy).
-On paper, everything looks perfect.
-In real life, however, there is a human being standing between the rule and the “buy” button.
-And humans do not execute systems perfectly.
-They hesitate, delay exits, add risk after a winning streak, and postpone decisions exactly when action is required.
+In finance, people love to pretend that everything is rational.
+There is a strategy, an entry rule, an exit rule, a nice backtest.
+On paper, everything is “perfect”.
+But in real life, between the rule and the “buy” button, there is a human being.
+And a human being does not execute a system perfectly.
+They hesitate, delay the exit, add risk after a winning streak, and postpone decisions when they should act.

 Which models I tested